A Prayer for Our Country

 - Donate to benefit refugee families.

 - Join the committee.
-Committee members are invited to monthly meetings and notified when volunteers are needed.
+Committee members are invited to monthly meetings (1st Saturday of each month) and notified when volunteers are needed.
 Volunteer opportunities include setting up families’ apartments, welcoming families at the airport, letter-writing campaigns, packing supplies and organizing events.
 Time commitments for volunteer opportunities vary; they can be weekly, monthly, quarterly or one-time functions.

 - Join a subcommittee.
 Four subcommittees work on different projects:

-- Mentors: Groups of four mentors work directly with each refugee family to help families adjust to and learn to navigate life in their new community.
-Mentors go through training with Lutheran Social Services and are required to make six-month commitments.
+- Circle of Welcome Teams: Groups of four mentors work directly with each refugee or asylee family to help families adjust to and learn to navigate life in their new community.
+Circle of Welcome team members go through training with Lutheran Social Services and Advocates for Human Rights, as well as basic Safe Environment training of Archdiocese.
+They are required to make a one year commitment with the family.

 - Advocacy: This subcommittee is also a subset of Voices for Justice.
 It organizes educational programs and community action on issues including immigration, racism, homelessness, prison reform and faithful citizenship.